 Domna joined Watsi on November 11th, 2015.
-Seven years ago, Domna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Domna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Domna's most recent donation supported Joyce, a 52 year old farmer from Kenya, to fund a thyroidectomy to treat her thyroid cancer.

 Domna has funded healthcare for 97 patients in 12 countries.